Dr. Lysianne Beynel

 By using fMRI-guided rTMS and electric-field modeling, we are aiming at enhancing working memory performance, a critical cognitive ability largely affected with aging.

-We also just received funding to investigate the effect of connectivity-based rTMS and state-dependency on amygdala activation.
+I am also investigating the effect of connectivity-based rTMS and state-dependency on amygdala activation.
 If successful, this project will pave the way for a large-scale study to treat patients with post traumatic disorders.